ryanwentzel/ryanlwentzel.com/collections/_newsletter/2024-05-06-christ-of-the-abyss.md

     alt: "underwater photo of a statue of Jesus Christ"
     title: "Christ of the Abyss"
 ---
 Close to 1,000 feet off Italy's Ligurian coast, between Camogli and Portofino, an eight-foot-tall, 900-pound bronze statue of Jesus Christ stands on the floor of the Mediterranean Sea.
 It has been there since August 22, 1954.

 The statue, known as *Il Christo Degli Abissi* (Christ of the Abyss), is the work of Italian artist Guido Galletti.
 He created it to memorialize all who have died in the sea.

-The submerged Christ's head is raised, and its hands are outstretched toward the surface as if pronouncing a benediction on anyone who descends the watery depths.
-"The only way to see [the statue]," explains Isaac Wardell, director of The Porter's Gate Worship Project, "is to swim down, down, down; and the further you go down, the closer you'll be to seeing Jesus looking up and reaching upward to us."
+"The only way to see [the statue] is to swim down, down, down; and the further you go down, the closer you'll be to seeing Jesus looking up and reaching upward to us," explains Isaac Wardell, director of The Porter's Gate Worship Project.
+"When we go down to the depths, [Jesus] is already there."

-The metaphor is rich.
-Wardell notes that, according to the Bible, "when we go down to the depths, [Jesus] is already there."
+The symbolism is powerful.

 Wardell and fellow musicians Matt Maher, Kate Bluett, and Doe Jones wrote a song reflecting this precious biblical truth.
 It's called "Christ is Lower Still."